cogment/cogment-doc/src/cogment/cogment-low-level-api-guide/grpc.md

 Empty messages are normally used as a placeholder for easy future, backward compatible, extension of the API.

 In this API, [gRPC metadata](https://grpc.io/docs/what-is-grpc/core-concepts/#metadata){target=\_blank} is normally used only for service request (procedure calls) for identifying purposes.
 The details of the required metadata are described with the service calls.
-Service replies are not expecting to provide metadata.
+Service replies are not expected to provide metadata.

 In many places in the API, we use a list of actor data without information about which actor is where in the list.
 These lists have a constant length and order throughout a trial (set in the trial parameters), and thus can/must be cross referenced with other such lists within the same trial (e.g. `actors_in_trial`, `actors_map`).